Des Sources station

-Des Sources (/fr/) is a Réseau express métropolitain (REM) station in the city of Pointe-Claire, Quebec, Canada, scheduled to open in spring 2026.
-It will be operated by CDPQ Infra and serve as a station of the Anse-à-l'Orme branch of the REM.
+Des Sources (/fr/) is a Réseau express métropolitain (REM) station in the city of Pointe-Claire, Quebec, Canada, which opened on 18 May 2026.
+It is operated by CDPQ Infra and serves as a station of the Anse-à-l'Orme branch of the REM.
 The site is near the intersection of Des Sources Boulevard, its namesake, and Hymus Boulevard.